pcfreak30/skyd/changelog/items/bugs-fixed/base-sector-malformed.md

-- Fix base sector malformed bug that was caused my mongodb's handling of slices.
+- Fix base sector malformed bug that was caused by mongodb's handling of slices.